 - Enter your new card information.
 Complete all fields and check for errors to avoid declined payments.

 - After reviewing the information carefully, click Save.

 - If your bank is located in the European Economic Area (EEA), you may need to authorize charges on the new card.

 - Full Name - First and last name, or a company name.

-- Credit or Debit Card Number - For your security, an example number appears grayed out.
+- Credit or Debit Card Number - For your security, an example number appears dimmed.
 Click this field to enter a new credit card number.

 - CVC - For Visa, MasterCard, and Discover cards, the CVV is the three-digit number on the back of your card.
 For American Express cards, the CVV is the four-digit number on the front of your card.

 - Expiration Month and Year

 Note: It's not possible to remove a credit card on file yourself without replacing it with a new one, but we may be able to remove it for you.
 To request that we remove billing information from a site, contact us.

 If your site is past due or you fixed a billing failure